Shaf8808/project-portfolio-5/TESTING.md

 <img src="docs/backend/images/profile-detail-data.png" width=800>

-When I attempt to enter an invalid id, I am shown a 404 error with the message Not Found.
+When I attempt to enter an invalid ID, I am shown a 404 error with the message Not Found.
 This can be seen below.

 <img src="docs/backend/images/profile-detail-error.png" width=800>